for Cold Climate Housing and much more

 So from knowledge gained from some work with the San Francisco School for Self-Healing that the body can recuperate from numerous “incurable” problems with stretching, relaxation and good blood circulation; to an avant-gardist chiropractor with a wrist stretching machine; and the most helpful and dedicated Canadian ergonomic computer store I have ever found – I may keep this old body running for a long time still.
 All I have done is add two sticks of cushioned wood to the mix for my wrist maintenance.

-Keywords: Computer, Schools, Ergonomics, Courses, Environmental, Maintenance, Hands, Wrist, Health
+Keywords: Computer, Schools, Ergonomics, Courses, Environmental, Health, Hands, Wrist, Maintenance

 Article 2236